ZEN-universe/ZEN-garden/README.md

         """

 ### Methods
-* the name of the methods and the name of the files containing them should always be in lower case letters
+* the name of the methods should always be in lower case letters
 * the name can be composed by two words, in that case the second word should be capitalised e.g. addVariables()
 * main methods should all have a short desciption of what they do, e.g.: